 With all that considered, here’s what the experts say.

-Phoebe Greenacre, a yoga instructor, based in London, told Insure4Sport: “I would definitely say working as a self-employed yoga instructor is better than working for a large organisation.
+Phoebe Greenacre, a London-based yoga instructor, said: “I would definitely say working as a self-employed yoga instructor is better than working for a large organisation.

 “I’m very much in the digital and online world, and that needs to be a part of any yoga instructor’s strategy so that they don’t have to spend 40+ hours a week teaching in person.

 “It’s important for instructors to create digital products and courses online, so that they can spend more time on their craft and don’t get burnt out with in-person teaching.”

 3. How does location impact yoga instructor salary?

 Research tells us that geographical location is another important factor in determining a yoga instructor’s salary.